abegong/dgpinata/docs/docs/tutorial/add-products.md

 # Add more products

-Next, we'll add more products to the simulation.
-In this section, we're going to use typing, so let's start by importing the necessary modules.
+In this section, we'll add the concept of a product to the simulation.

+Let's start by importing some modules that we'll need.

 ```python
 import random